WISCAD/wiscad/index.md

 {% capture text %}

-We support an inclusive lab environment and embrace all forms of diversity.
+We support an inclusive lab environment and embrace all forms of diversity including different cultures, backgrounds, and neurodiversity.

 {%
   include button.html